Russia hits back at U.S. over rights legislation

 The spat may make it harder for Putin and U.S. President Barack Obama to halt a downward drift in relations, which had improved after Obama launched a “reset” of ties in 2009.

-But it looks unlikely to derail Russian assistance on Afghanistan, affect diplomacy aimed at curbing Iran’s nuclear program or deepen disputes over the Syria conflict and U.S. missile defense.
+But it looks unlikely to derail Russian assistance on Afghanistan, affect diplomacy aimed at curbing Iran’s nuclear programme or deepen disputes over the Syria conflict and U.S. missile defence.

 Moscow had warned it would retaliate against what Foreign Minister Sergei Lavrov called an “anti-Russian escapade” by its former Cold War foe.